Unravelling the non-classicality role in Gaussian heat engines: Quantum heat engines

-\emph{Region (ii)} corresponds to the case where the state of the system is characterized as non-classical for $T_1$, but classical for $T_2$.
-In this regime, the cold (and incoherent) bath consumes the non-classicality added to the system during the first step (due to the hot squeezed thermal bath at $T_1$).
-Consequently, the classicality function of the single-mode undergoes two transitions over the cycle: classical to non-classical (first stroke) and non-classical to classical (second stroke) due to the temperature increasing.
+\emph{Region (ii)} corresponds to the case where the state of the system is non-passive and non-classical for $T_1$, but classical for $T_2$.
+Compared to \emph{Region (i)}, the non-passivity combined with the non-classicality of the state increases the efficiency of the protocol.
+Since the non-classical behaviour depends on the external temperature, the single mode undergoes two transitions during the cycle: classical to non-classical (first stroke) and non-classical to classical (third stroke) due to the temperature increasing (see~Fig.\ref{Fig_GeneralisedandEf} (b)).
+Observe that Carnot's efficiency (dashed grey line) is surpassed in \emph{region (ii)}, where the working fluid starts the cycle with a non-classical character.
+Our understanding is that the non-classicality added is used to perform the cycle more efficiently and helps to beat Carnot's limit.
+However, this comparison is not totally appropriate since the problem in consideration is formulated in a different context from which Carnot's cycle was proposed.

-Finally, in the \emph{region (iii)}, the most efficient of all three, the state of the system is non-classical for both temperatures, and it is possible to verify that the non-classicality is a resource for quantum heat engines.
-Just for comparison, the classical Carnot efficiency is also plotted.
-It is observed that the Carnot's efficiency is surpassed in \emph{region (ii)}, where the working fluid starts the cycle with the non-classical character.
-We understand here that the coherence added is used to perform the cycle more efficiently, and helped to beat Carnot's limit.
-However, this comparison is not totally appropriate since the problem in consideration is formulated in a different context from which the Carnot's cycle was proposed.
-As we can see in Fig.(\ref{efprotocol2}), with the increase in the squeezing parameter, the efficiencies get closer to each other.
-This is because the absorbed heat increases with the squeezing parameter, while the rejected heat does not.
+Finally, \emph{region (iii)} is the most efficient.
+In this particular case, the state of the system is non-passive and non-classical for both temperatures.
+As a matter of comparison, the classical Carnot efficiency is also plotted (see~Fig.\ref{Fig_GeneralisedandEf}).
+As we can see in Fig.~\eqref{Fig_GeneralisedandEf}(a), with increasing squeezing parameter, the efficiencies in the Otto (grey dashed line) and generalised cycle (black line) become closer to each other.
+This happens because the absorbed heat increases with the squeezing parameter, while the rejected heat does not.
 Therefore, for higher values of squeezing ($r >> r_{c_2}$), the difference between the two cycles becomes tight.
 In other words, the degree of non-classicality is so high that the type of cycle does not affect the performance of the quantum heat engine.

+It is worth mentioning that in both cycles, we see a monotonic increase in efficiency with the squeezing parameter.
+There is no visible change in the respective curve when the squeezing parameter reaches the critical value corresponding to the transition from a classical to a non-classical regime.
+The lack of signature occurs because we are dealing with two different temperatures, and our definition of classicality is formulated for a single temperature.
+Moreover, the efficiency of the heat engine takes into account all four strokes, and in each, we are interested in the energy exchange.
+Consequently, the classical or non-classical character of the working fluid contributes only to the average energy, so a discontinuity or a signature discriminating between these two regimes, or their change, is not expected.